taha1048/LOK-SABHA/README.md

 # LOK-SABHA

-Hi Everyone, I'm happy to share with you my latest project (LOK SABHA).It's also my submition to [Codebasics.io 11th challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)..
+Hi Everyone, I'm happy to share with you my latest project (LOK SABHA).It's also my submmition to [Codebasics.io 11th challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)..
 The purpose of this project is to provide meaningful insights about the LOK SABHA's latest 2 rounds.

 # Problem Statement